 The following vendors have announced products to enable ODI device and system design:

-The Samtec FireFly™ Micro Flyover System™ is the first inside-the-box interconnect system that gives designers a choice of using either micro footprint high performance active optical engines or low-cost copper interconnects.
+The Samtec FireFly™ is the first optical solution compliant to the new Optical Data Interface ODI-1 Physical Layer Specification.
+FireFly™ supports 12 lane multi-mode optics at 12.5/14.1 Gbps.
+It also supports the Interlaken Protocol and offers Flow Control.
+The Samtec FireFly™ Micro Flyover System™ gives designers a choice of using either micro footprint high performance active optical engines or low-cost copper interconnects.
 This allows the designer to upgrade from electrical to optical FireFly™ using the same connector system.